+- 1. Remove plug from the exhaust outlet, and open the seacock. - 2.
 Clean and check the battery.
 Measure the electrolyte specific gravity with a hydrometer (1.260 @ 80° F [27° C]) and verify proper level.
 If the specific gravity is low, charge the battery until correct value is obtained.
 If level is low, add distilled water and charge until the specific gravity reading is correct.

 AWARNING Battery electrolyte can cause severe eye damage and burns to the skin.
-Wear goggles, rubber gloves and a protective apron when working with batterles.
+Wear goggles, rubber gloves and a protective apron when working with batteries.

-- 4. Prime the fuel system. - 5.
-Connect the starting battery, the negative (--) cable last. - 6.
-Remove all loads before starting the genset. - 7.
-After starting, apply load of at least 50 percent rated capacity. - 8.
+- 3. Prime the fuel system. - 4.
+Connect the starting battery, the negative (-) cable last. - 5.
+Remove all loads before starting the genset. - 6.
+After starting, apply load of at least 50 percent rated capacity. - 7.
 Check all gauges for normal readings.
 Genset is ready for operation.